zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ##### transferToken

-Transfers specified amount of tokens to `to address` address.
+Transfers specified amount of tokens to `to` address.

 ```typescript
   transferToken(params: {